abeso1/readme_example/README.md

 ```
 where context is _BuildContext_ of _Scaffold_ and function is function which we want to be triggered on tap of skip button in this appbar.\
 On this screen skip button leads to _Home page_.\
-All reusable widgets can be found in _lib/shared_ and _lib/shared/reusableWidgets.dart_.
+All reusable widgets can be found in _lib/shared_ folder and _lib/shared/reusableWidgets.dart_ file.

 For creating account we need to add phone number.\
 For inputing phone number we added package: